Timeline of the COVID-19 pandemic in Japan: July 22–31

-On 29 July, Japan reported over 1,000 new cases of COVID-19.
-Osaka, Aichi, Fukuoka and Okinawa prefectures all set single-day records for new infections according to media reports.
-It was suggested that the large increase came as a result of a four-day holiday from 22–26 July.
+On 28 July, 980 new cases were reported, bringing the national total to 32,956.
+There were 266 cases in Tokyo, 155 in Osaka, and 110 in Aichi.
+The death toll increased to 1,015, with three new deaths.

+On 29 July, over 1,000 new cases were reported.
 250 of the new cases came from Tokyo.
+Osaka, Aichi, Fukuoka and Okinawa prefectures all set single-day records for new infections.
 Iwate Prefecture, the last remaining prefecture without any cases, reported its first two cases.
+It was suggested that the large increase came as a result of delayed testing following the Marine Day holiday weekend.

 On 30 July, 1,305 new cases were reported.
 Urban areas in particular reported record numbers of infections.
 367 new cases were reported in Tokyo, bringing the city's cases to 12,228.
-Many of the infected were between 20–30 years old; in response, the metropolitan government asked restaurants and karaoke bars to reduce their hours until the end of August.
+Many of the infected were between 20 and 30 years old; in response, the metropolitan government asked restaurants and karaoke bars to reduce their hours until the end of August.

 On July 31, 1,578 new cases were reported, with 463 in Tokyo.
 The Osaka prefectural government requested that venues serving alcohol either shut completely or reduce their hours until August 20.

 August–September 2020

-During August, the circumstantial consequences had been getting worse, officially reported nationwide daily record never concluded below two-digits.
-Eventually, ratings of PM Abe's cabinet became critical and critics over PM Abe's decision threatens PM Abe's career and Jiminto's reputation.
-As a result, PM Abe declared that he would pass over the duty as Prime Minister of Japan to future leader of Japan.

 On 12 August, the number of infections in Japan exceeded 50,000.

 On 22 August, the number of infections in Japan exceeded 60,000.

 On 4 September, the total number of infections exceeded 70,000.

 On 24 September, the total number of infections exceeded 80,000, due to declining numbers of reports for the daily record of infected people.